How To Start and End A Needlepoint Thread

 If you are using stitches that don't provide secure cover for a buried thread a Bargello Tuck will come in handy.
 You simply weave the end of your thread through several stitches on the back of the canvas, then weave it back through again in the opposite direction.
 You should weave under at least an inch of stitches to make the tail secure, but do not pull too tightly on the thread as you will skew the long stitches and make them look crooked on the front.

-- Snip thread tails off very close to the canvas, otherwise, you might find that when you stitch next to the tail the needle picks up the scraggly end and brings it through to the front of your canvas where you will see it glaring at you every time you look at your work.
-We
+- Snip thread tails off close to the canvas, otherwise, you might find that when you stitch next to the tail the needle picks up the scraggly end and brings it through to the front of your canvas where it will glare at you!

 - Slippery threads might need knots.
 Yep, call the needlepoint police!
 You may have been told never to place a knot at the back of a needlepoint canvas.
 Well, we're prepared to be the voice of reason, here.
-The only thing worse than a knot that can barely be seen (if at all) on the back of a canvas is a thread that comes loose and pulls through to the front after you've framed or finished the piece.
+The only thing worse than a knot that can't be seen on the back of a canvas is a thread that comes loose and pulls through to the front after you've framed or finished the piece.
 So, if your thread is slippery, put a small knot in it, trim it close and bury this knot along with the thread.